-Warranty Exclusions which normally exist in a single family residence, the finish wear layer of our pre-finished hardwood flooring will not wear through or peel from the wood for thirty-five years with the time calculated from the date of purchase by the original purchaser.
+Herwynen Sawmill Ltd. warrants to the original purchaser that, under conditions which normally exist in a single-family residence, the finish wear layer of our pre-finished hardwood flooring will not wear through or peel from the wood for thirty-five years with the time calculated from the date of purchase by the original purchaser.
+This warranty is valid provided that regular maintenance as specified in this document is performed on a regular basis on the floor and the floor is properly installed.
+This is the only finish warranty extended to the hardwood floor materials manufactured by Herwynen Sawmill Ltd. and all implied warranties including statutory warranties of any kind are expressly excluded.